Kailasagiri

 Kailasagiri is a hilltop park in the city of Visakhapatnam in the Indian state of Andhra Pradesh.
 The park was developed by the Visakhapatnam Metropolitan Region Development Authority (VMRDA) and comprises 380 acre of land covered with flora and tropical trees.
 The hill, at 173 m, overlooks the city of Visakhapatnam.

+Kailasagiri is located around 10 km from the Visakhapatnam Railway Station and around 8 km from Visakhapatnam Dwaraka Bus Station.

+History

 The Government of Andhra Pradesh awarded Kailasagiri as its "Best Tourist Spot" in 2003.

+Ropeway

+Kailasagiri Ropeway in Vishakhapatnam is an existing 350 meter long cable car system to the top of the hill, the first of its kind in Andhra Pradesh.

+Glassbridge

+Kailasagiri Skybridge in Vishakhapatnam is an existing 55 meter glassbridge on the hilltop overlooking the city and east coast.

+Visitors

 On average, around three hundred thousand Indian and foreign tourists visit the park every year.

+Conservation

 To protect the environment, VMRDA has declared the hill a plastic-free zone.
-A cable car connects to the top of the hill, the first of its kind in Andhra Pradesh.

-Kailasagiri is located around 10 km from the Visakhapatnam Railway Station and around 8 km from Visakhapatnam Dwaraka Bus Station.